FabriceSalvaire/python-memo/doc/sphinx/source/index.rst

 Overview
 ********

-This web site contains a Python 3 memo, sometimes called cheat sheet.
+The |Python|_ language and its ecosystem are more and more larger and complex ...
+To stay efficient at programming, this web site offers a Python 3 memo, sometimes called cheat sheet, as well as code snippets, larger examples and a selection of key packages.

 .. raw:: html